 California enjoys some of the nation’s most stringent consumer protections, and our state’s Lemon Law is no exception.
-If you have purchased a vehicle you would term a lemon, you may have legal recourse that can help you secure fair compensation for your purchase and your troubles.
+If you have purchased or leased a vehicle you would term a lemon, you may have legal recourse that can help you secure fair compensation for your purchase and your troubles.
 The best way to find out if you are qualified for a Lemon Law lawsuit is through a free case evaluation with one of the attorneys at Kirtland & Packard.

 If you live in the Redondo Beach area, please call Kirtland & Packard at 310-536-1000 to schedule a complimentary case evaluation with one of our Lemon Law attorneys.
 We welcome clients from the South Bay area including Torrance and Manhattan Beach.